 Best of all, every car on a policy gets the benefit of the multi-car discount.
-When you combine policies, that means you could save 25% while the other person also saves 25% — that’s a big improvement over the rates you would pay for separate policies!
+When you combine single policies into a multi-car policy, that means you could save 25% while the other person also saves 25% — that’s a big improvement over the rates you would pay for separate policies!

-Here’s a tiny ray of sunshine: If you and your spouse share an insurance policy, you’ll only have to pay a single deductible.
+Here’s a tiny ray of sunshine: If you and your spouse share a multi-car insurance policy, you’ll only have to pay a single deductible.
 So if your deductible is $500, you pay that and you’re done, no matter how much repairs to both cars may cost.

-How to Get Multi-Car Insurance QuotesQualifying for a multi-car insurance discount is easy, although different insurers have different requirements.
+What Are the Requirements for a Multi-Car Insurance Policy?Qualifying for a multi-car insurance policy is easy, although different insurers have different requirements.
 The basic rule is that the cars must be kept (garaged) at the same address.
 Some require all cars on a policy to be in the same household and owned by people in the same family.
 Others are OK with roommates or other non-related people sharing an insurance policy.
-And some insurers will give you the discount even if you have separate car insurance policies (with the same company) at one address.
+And some insurers will give you the multi-vehicle discount even if you have separate car insurance policies (with the same company) at one address.

-Instead, you should compare multi-car insurance quotes from many insurers to see who offers the lowest rates.
+Instead, you should compare auto insurance quotes to see who offers the lowest rates.
 We make it easy!
 You’ll see the multi-car discount automatically pop up when you enter more than one car in the quote process.
-Then, you’ll be able to compare several real-time quotes for the same level of coverage.
+Then, you’ll be able to compare several real-world quotes for the same level of coverage.

-Insurance Companies That Offer Multi-Car DiscountsHow much can you save?
+Companies That Offer Multi-Car Insurance DiscountsHow much can you save?
 That depends on the insurance company.
+Here are companies Compare.com works with who are multi-car policy providers:

 - Amica Mutual Insurance offers savings of up to 25% when you insure two or more vehicles.